 Working in a team

-- Set up a regular check-in with your delivery manager, twice a week if possible.
+- Set up a regular check-in with your delivery manager (or whoever is looking after delivery), twice a week if possible.

-- Pre-planning should involve tech lead, design lead, and delivery manager (at least).
+- Planning should involve tech lead, design lead, and delivery manager (at least).

 - Don’t risk doing the classic retro mistake of trying to change everything after one sprint.